-In 1969 Tohei was asked by Ueshiba to accept the new rank of 10th dan, which Tohei accepted, after having previously refused it.
-The top-rank in Aikido had been 8th dan, but the ranks were expanded by Ueshiba for practical as well as political reasons.
+In 1969 Tohei was asked by Ueshiba to accept the rank of 10th dan, which he accepted, after previously refusing it.
+The top-rank in Aikido had been 8th dan, but ranks were expanded by Ueshiba for practical and political reasons.

-In 1953, Koichi Tohei was sent to Hawaii to introduce aikido.
-From then on, Hawaii became a center for the diffusion of Aikido in general and, later, his brand of ki Aikido in particular.
+In 1953, he was sent to Hawaii to introduce aikido.
+From then, Hawaii became a center for the diffusion of Aikido in general and, later, ki Aikido in particular.